Got a minute to help? take our quick website survey >

 Visit our full treatment and support glossaryCounsellor

 Counsellors listen to you and give you a safe space to explore how you’re thinking, feeling and behaving.
-They also help you find ways to cope with things.

 Visit our full treatment and support glossaryChild and Adolescent Mental Health Services (CAMHS)

-- In Wales, they're called Specialist Child and Adolescent Mental Health Services (SCAMHS)
+- In Wales, they're called Specialist Child and Adolescent Mental Health Services (SCAMHS).

 Find out more in our CAMHS information hub.